clicknium/clicknium-docs/doc/api/python/uielement/set_text.md

         &emsp;&emsp; `keyboardsimulatewithsetfocus`: set focus on the target element first and then input text through keyboard simulate
         &emsp;&emsp; `default`: for web element, use `controlinvocation`; for desktop element, use `keyboardsimulatewithclick`
     &emsp;**timeout**: int
-        &emsp;&emsp; timeout for the operation.
-The unit of parameter is seconds.
-Default is set to 30 seconds
+        &emsp;&emsp; timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None